What Exactly Is Samsung QLED Technology?

 Alright, how’s it work?
 Well remember that little tidbit earlier about quantum dots with how they change color depending on their respective size?
 That’s exactly how.

-They’re placed so closely together that they create a film that subsequently goes in front of the backlight panel.
-This film is what dictates how the image looks depending on which dots are active.
+They’re placed so closely together that they create a film that would then go in front of the backlight panel.
+This film is what dictates how things look depending on how many of those dots are actually active.

-Only this time, each particle has also a new, thinner, aluminum interior and exterior that allows for more light to pass through.
-This increase is what allows the screen to be brighter, as well as more colorful (understatement of the year)
+Also this time, each one has also a new, thinner, aluminum inside and outside that lets more light pass through it.
+This increase is what allows the screen to be brighter, as well as more colorful (very much so in person)

 In fact, it’s able to display so many colors that it covers 100 percent of the DCI/P3 color spectrum; that’s over a billion for the unaware.